A look at the interconnected role of the formulation, formulation excipients, and nasal spray device

 In Summary – Nasal Spray Formulation and Development

 Nasal sprays are drug/device combination products.
-The development of the formulation and selection of the device must be aligned and cannot be performed in isolation because both will determine how the medication dose is delivered and the location of deposition within the nasal cavity.
+The formulation development and selection of the device must be aligned and cannot be performed in isolation because both will determine how the medication dose is delivered and the location of deposition within the nasal cavity.

 - Kulkarni V, Brunotte J, Smith M, Sorgi F. Investigating influences of various excipients of the nasal spray formulations on droplet size and spray pattern.
 Poster at AAPS annual meeting (2008)